stuart-knock/docs/UserGuide/DataExchange.rst

    for connectivity centers and the parse process expects the following format:

    - text file containing values separated by spaces / tabs
-   - on the first row there should be the labels/description of each column
+   - on the first row there should be  a header of the form 'labels X Y Z'
    - each row represents data for a region center
    - each row should have at least 4 columns: region label and center position (x, y, z)